 While Baker is not extremely progressive, he is running unopposed for Kenmore City Council, Position 5.

 Corina Pfeil is running for Kenmore City Council, Position 7.
 Pfeil is a community leader, legislative advocate, and PTA participant whose two children attend public school in Kenmore.
-She is running a strong campaign on building a strong economy that works for all, addressing affordable housing with equitable solutions, and protecting and preserving parks and the Kenmore Tree Canopy.
+She is running a strong campaign on building an economy that works for all, addressing affordable housing with equitable solutions, and protecting and preserving parks and the Kenmore tree canopy.

 Pfeil is running against Van Sperry, a retired nurse whose platform focuses on public safety and "tax transparency" around Kenmore's property taxes.
 Pfeil is a strong progressive and deserves your vote.

 Appointed to the City Council in 2018 to replace Tina Buddell, Marli Larimer is running with a focus on economic development, public safety, and affordable housing.
 She is a senior content editor at Amazon with an extensive history of volunteering on community councils, local PTAs, and other organizations.
 She also serves on the King County Affordable Housing Committee as well as the King County Advisory Council on Aging and Disabilities Services.
 Unfortunately, Larimer hired Bailey Stober, the former King County Democrats chair who resigned after being accused of harassment, to work on her campaign.